 Even for people who exercise regularly, spending too much time sitting may be a health risk.
 Research has linked sedentary behaviour, or regularly sitting for long periods of time, to increased incidence of certain cancers and chronic diseases, and higher mortality.
-Ananya Banerjee, PhD, a registered kinesiologist with the Women’s Cardiovascular Health Initiative at Women’s College Hospital, explains that physical activity and sedentary behaviour are two separate health issues.
+Physical activity and sedentary behaviour are two separate health issues.
 Regular exercise is important to overall health, and Canadian Physical Activity Guidelines recommend 150 hours of moderate to vigorous activity per week.
 But it’s also important to try to reduce sitting time, and to break up long periods of sitting.
-Banerjee offers these ideas for taking action on sedentary behaviour at home, at work and while travelling.
+These ideas can help you take action on sedentary behaviour at home, at work and while travelling.

 Reduce sitting time at home